 They can remove a woman’s uterus in different ways.
 This largely depends on the condition that requires this kind of surgery and on the experience of a surgeon with newer techniques like a robotic hysterectomy.
 In some cases, the surgeon decides to do an abdominal hysterectomy because this way he can look at the abdomen.
 It can also be that your doctor decides that the uterus is too large to remove it through the vagina.
 Every woman prefers a minimally invasive hysterectomy, but as you understand this is not always possible.

 - Abdominal hysterectomy.

 - Robotic-assisted surgery.

 More about the each hysterectomy procedure.

 What is hysterectomy?
 How is the operation carried out?

 Whether they remove the uterus through the vagina or through the abdomen, the procedure is generally the same.
-In a few words, the doctor will have to tie of and cut the fallopian tubes and any arteries and veins connected to the uterus before he can cut the uterus free from the cervix and remove it.
-Afterward he will close the vagina with stitches and reattache the uterosacral ligaments (bands that keep your uterus in place) that cut to remove the uterus.
+In a few words, the doctor will have to tie off and cut the fallopian tubes and any arteries and veins connected to the uterus before he can cut the uterus free from the cervix and remove it.
+Afterward, he will close the vagina with stitches and reattach the uterosacral ligaments (bands that keep your uterus in place) that cut to remove the uterus.